 In Bali, Students will be able to purchase a local SIM card with in-country staff support.
-Local SIM cards are about IDR 150,000 (approximately US\$12).
+Local SIM cards are about IDR 150,000 for 60GB (approximately US\$12).
 A US smartphone can work anywhere in the country as long as there is an Internet Connection.
 Smart phones can be purchased locally, starting at about US\$200.
+Connection, while in Borneo, may however be limited if not impossible to get.